FRCBS/KIR-imputation/README.md

 ### Models (./models)
 Fitted imputation models for the 12 KIR genes as .rds files, one file per gene.
-Contains also the associated data files needed for applying the models: \plink_allele_ref and \SNP_data.rds.
+Contains also the associated data files needed for applying the models: _plink_allele_ref_ and _SNP_data.rds_.

 ### Testing (./test)
 Contains an artificial phenotype data file for building models on the 1000 Genomes data.
-To try out the ready-made imputation models on the 1000 Genomes data, download plink formatted genotype files (run from the repository root)
+To try out the ready-made imputation models on the 1000 Genomes data, download plink formatted genotype files (run from the repository root):

 ```
 mkdir ./test/1kG_data